shubhnsit/ecom-project/README.md

 # ecommerce-app

 # service-registry-app
+Acts as a Eureka Service Registry, a vital component in a microservice architecture.
-This service is an Eureka server where other services will register and discover themselves for communication.
+Enables services to register and discover other services.
+Provides a visual dashboard to oversee the status of registered services.

 ![eureka-server](https://github.com/SachinMittal101/ecommerce-app/blob/main/images/eureka-server.png)